-- Is based on sound medical judgment: The proposed composite allocation score threshold for lung multi-organ allocation is an evidence-based change intended to preserve access to organ offers for candidates previously deemed by the OPTN to warrant this priority based on OPTN data analysis of previous lung multi-organ transplants. - Seeks to achieve the best use of donated organs by ensuring organs are allocated and transplanted according to medical urgency.
+- Is based on sound medical judgment: The proposed composite allocation score threshold for lung multi-organ allocation is an evidence-based change, based on OPTN data analysis, intended to preserve access to organ offers for candidates previously deemed by the OPTN to warrant this priority based on OPTN data analysis of previous lung multi-organ transplants. - Seeks to achieve the best use of donated organs: By ensuring organs are allocated and transplanted according to medical urgency.
 Multi-organ allocation is necessary for some candidates to achieve a successful transplant outcome, in terms of patient and graft survival, whereas reasonable limits on multi-organ allocation allows organs to be offered to single-organ candidates.
-This proposal is consistent with recommendations from the OPTN white paper Ethical Implications of Multi-Organ Transplants to "establish allocation policies that prioritize [multi-organ] candidates who have medical urgency in both organs, but generally do not prioritize [multi-organ] candidates who do not have medical urgency in one organ." - Is specific for each organ or combination of organs, in this case, lung-liver, lung-kidney, and heart-lung combinations. - Is designed to avoid wasting organs: The Committee does not expect impacts on organs recovered but not transplanted.
-Although the modeling results for the continuous distribution of lungs proposal showed a lower transplant rate, they did not show a decrease in the number
+This proposal is consistent with recommendations from the OPTN white paper Ethical Implications of Multi-Organ Transplants to "establish allocation policies that prioritize [multi-organ] candidates who have medical urgency in both organs, but generally do not prioritize [multi-organ] candidates who do not have medical urgency in one organ."